beatlabs/bake/README.md

 $ docker run --rm -it taxibeat/bake:<version> --gen-bin
 ```

+And add `bake-build` to your `.gitignore`.
-Note that it's your responsibility to keep this local binary up to date if any mage related code changes.
+Note that it's your responsibility to keep this local binary up to date whenever your local mage targets change.

 ## Executing targets